One-Stop Student Services Office, Enrollment Services/Admissions

 The SC4 Portal is a critical piece of a student’s college experience.
 From within the portal, students can check student email, register for classes, request transcripts, and more.
 A student’s SC4 acceptance letter provides portal set-up detail.
 Contact Enrollment Services at (810) 989-5500 with questions.

 - Register and pay for classes

-Once the above pre-enrollment steps have been completed, students may register and pay for any remaining tuition balance, if applicable, either online at portal.sc4.edu or in the SC4 Enrollment Services office.
+Once the above pre-enrollment steps have been completed, students may register and pay for any remaining tuition balance, if applicable, either online at portal.sc4.edu or in the Student Service Office.
 Some college courses cost more than the tuition cap indicated by the high school (if a student’s registration qualifies for dual enrollment).
 Students should be sure to pay any remaining tuition balance to ensure a seat in class.